 When brake problems arise or it’s time for a brake fluid flush, your best course of action is to arrange for an ASE-certified mechanic to inspect your brake system for any potential faults, leaks, or malfunctions.
-Here at Thompson Automotive, Englewood’s trusted auto shop, we proudly provide brake services, including repairs and brake line flushes.
+Here at Thompson Automotive, Littleton’s trusted auto shop, we proudly provide brake services, including repairs and brake line flushes.

 Cooling System Flush

 Did you know that an overheating engine is just one of many indicators that you’re overdue for a coolant flush?
 Keep an eye out for all of the following signs that it’s time to bring your vehicle into the shop for service.
 Radiator flushes can save your car from wear and tear, keeping your vehicle on the road for tens of thousands of miles.

 Overheating Engine: Keep an eye on that dash thermometer.
 If your engine overheating then your radiator isn’t doing its job.
 You may have bad coolant, a clog, a leak, or you may have issues with the water pump or blower fan (which cools the coolant coursing through the radiator blades).

 Leaking Coolant: Your cooling system is liable to spring a leak.
 If you have a cracked radiator or a leaky line, you may see coolant pooling under your vehicle.
 You may also smell coolant burning off as you drive.

 Odd Smells From the Engine Compartment: When leaking coolant burns off, it’ll produce a burnt rubber smell and you may see smoke pouring out of the engine compartment.